 If this process sounds like a good option for your immigration journey, here is how to apply for the Canada Startup Visa through an incubator.

 Foreign nationals may also be eligible for a temporary work permit that allows them to work while their application is being processed.
 But keep in mind that if you plan to immigrate specifically to Quebec, you will have to run your application through the Quebec Immigrant Entrepreneur Program instead.
 You can read more about it here.

 A little professional guidance goes a long way

 When you are looking to immigrate to a new country, there is no substitute for professional guidance.
 The team at Exeo Attorneys can walk you through every step of the application process, make sure your documents are accurate and complete, and provide the type of nuanced advice that comes with decades of experience.
-Get in touch to schedule a consultation with one of our seasoned attorneys.
+Contact us to tell us more about you.